 If inclement weather makes it impossible to conduct classes or when the snow schedule is used (late start), every attempt will be made to notify students and parents by a voice and/or text message.
-In addition, an announcement on local television stations and social media (facebook and twitter) will announce closing information before the beginning of the school day.
+In addition, an announcement on local television stations and social media (Facebook and X (Twitter)) will announce closing information before the beginning of the school day.
 When feasible, an asynchronous e-day may be enacted.

 There may be times when the weather will take a turn for the worse during the school day.
 In most instances, classes will NOT be canceled once the school day has started.
-If Lutheran High is closed for inclement weather, then all school activities involving members of the student body scheduled for that day and evening generally are canceled as well.
+If Lutheran High is closed for inclement weather, then all school activities involving members of the student body scheduled for that day and evening generally are canceled.
 Any exception would need special permission from the administration.
 Exceptions which would receive consideration would be:

-- 1. Drama performances since tickets have been sold in advance and rescheduling may be very difficult - 2.
+- 1. Drama performances - 2.
 Drama rehearsals during "tech week" (the week of the play) - 3.
-Competitions which are part of District, Regional, State or National schedule out of our control - 4.
+Competitions which are part of District, Regional, State or National schedule - 4.
 Practices immediately prior to District or State competitions - 5.
-A scheduled music concert - 6.
+Music concerts - 6.
 Music practices immediately prior to a concert - 7.
 Regularly scheduled events where driving conditions have been deemed safe.